 - No Design Accelerators / Calculators – in Autodesk Inventor Professional and Solidworks Pro/Premium you have a set of design tools that can calculate the correct design for things like bearings, cams, and gears.

 Autodesk Inventor Professional Vs. Solidworks Professional and Premium

 When it comes to 3D modeling, the systems are pretty similar and both should give you the output you require.
 You’ll find some things nicer and better in one over the other or if you dig deeper, one system has a command that the other doesn’t or is a bit more advanced in functionality.

 Here’s where Autodesk Inventor Professional has additional functionality:

-- Hybrid Modelling: Both systems are parametric modelers (enter and link parameters) and direct editing modellers (push/pull), however, Autodesk Inventor can have parametrics drive the direct editing parameters therefore retaining a link between the two types of modelling when required.
+- Hybrid Modelling: Both systems are parametric modelers (enter and link parameters) and direct editing modelers (push/pull), however, Autodesk Inventor can have parametric drive the direct editing parameters, therefore, retaining a link between the two types of modeling when required.

-- T-Splines Modelling: Autodesk Inventor Professional has free form tools that maintain G2 continuity and are able to align with parametric splines, accept parametric parameters, convert solids or B-rep surafces to T-Splines and have a hybrid solid modelling, t-spline surfacing, b-rep surfacing environment.
+- T-Splines Modelling: Autodesk Inventor Professional has free form tools that maintain G2 continuity and are able to align with parametric splines, accept parametric parameters, convert solids or B-rep surfaces to T-Splines and have a hybrid solid modeling, t-spline surfacing, b-rep surfacing environment.

 This is an area where there are similarities and clear differences.
-When it comes to analysing the model, both will do DFM, interference/collision detection, draft analysis, wall thickness, etc. Solidworks has symmetry check and a geometry analysis tool in Solidworks Professional and Premium that compares two models.
+When it comes to analyzing the model, both will do DFM, interference/collision detection, draft analysis, wall thickness, etc. Solidworks has a symmetry check and a geometry analysis tool in Solidworks Professional and Premium that compares two models.